UK Armed Forces Gap Year 2026: Foundation Scheme: Latest Update, Timelines & What to Do Now

 UK Armed Forces Foundation Scheme Gap Year 2026 recruit training exercise British Army Royal Navy RAF

-This was the last official communication regarding the UK Armed Forces Gap Year (Foundation Scheme) from the UK Ministry of Defence.
+The official communication announcing the UK Armed Forces Gap Year (Foundation Scheme) from the UK Ministry of Defence.

 If you’re a parent or someone supporting a young person who is considering the UK Armed Forces Gap Year 2026 (Foundation Scheme), here is the most up-to-date, realistic position, and what you should be doing now.